-Girls sit the AQA 9-1 GCSE courses in Literature and Language.
-The work they complete and the skills they hone during their studies in Lower School set them in good stead for the start of their GCSE courses, and the specifications followed allow for excellent extension of these skills.
+Girls sit the Edexcel 9-1 IGCSE courses in Literature and Language.
+The work they complete and the skills they hone during their studies in Lower School stand them in good stead for the start of their GCSE courses, and the specifications followed allow for excellent extension of these skills.
 For the Literature course, girls will read and study a Shakespeare play, a 19th Century novel, a modern prose or drama text and an anthology of poetry centred around a theme.
 The development of their reading and analytical skills are rigorously tested in their analyses of unseen poems, on which they are also examined.
 For their Language GCSE, girls prepare to analyse unseen fiction and non-fiction texts, building on the breadth of their reading.
-In addition, the girls are taught to write their own texts: journalistic, non-fiction pieces and fiction short stories.
+In addition, the girls are taught to write their own texts: journalistic, non-fiction pieces and descriptive and narrative texts.
 Their command of spelling, punctuation and grammar is also tested here.
 Knowledge and understanding of non-fiction is of utmost importance, and exposure to contemporary issues and effective examples of non-fiction texts aids preparation.

 The English Department provides a wealth of opportunities for girls at all ages and levels to appreciate the wider benefits of the subject.
 We run the National Theatre’s playwriting national programme, offer a creative writing club for the Lower School, an Upper School and Sixth Form book group, a Shakespeare Festival for Year 7, the ‘Poetry by Heart’ competition, RSC actor workshops and a variety of trips and visits to the theatre.
 The year culminates in our annual writing competition – the Toubkin Cup – which shows off the best of the girls’ writing.
 Every year group takes part and for the shortlisted students we hold an evening celebration and recitation of the writing, which is judged by a visiting author.
 Many of these clubs result in girls being entered for local and national competitions, and Tormead students have had great success in these.
 Through the school’s Beacon Programme, there are opportunities for the girls to tailor their own learning beyond the classroom.
 We draw the girls’ attention to exhibitions, performances or talks we believe will be interesting and relevant, and many girls take up these opportunities, seeing the broad benefits of the subject in the process.